Julie Miller: Work with other artists

 In 1987 Julie contributed background vocals to the song "Remember Me" on Benny Hester's album Through the Window.
 In 1992, Julie provided the title track for Cry of the Heart: Emily's Eyes, an album released to bring hope to victims of child abuse.
 Julie mentioned after a 2002 concert in Kentucky that the song "Emily's Eyes" had one line edited out of it, as there was concern regarding the "implications".
 No further details were provided.

 In 1994, Julie and Buddy Miller recorded Mark Heard's "Orphans of God" which was the title track for the single CD Mark Heard Tribute album Strong Hand of Love.
 They also assisted Victoria Williams on her version of "What Kind of Friend".
 Later that same year, both songs were included on the two-CD Mark Heard Tribute Orphans of God, with the song "What kind of Friend" expanded by nearly a full minute.

+In 2022 Miller contributed a rendition of "That's Why We Don't Love God" to the Randy Stonehill tribute album, "There's a Rainbow Somewhere."

 Julie's composition, "By Way of Sorrow," was an inspiration for the tone of Cameron Crowe's movie Vanilla Sky but the song was not featured in the film.